gahan9/django-paytm/README.rst

 Installation
 -----------

-You can install Django-paytm using `pip install django-paytm`
+You can install Django-paytm using pip.

+    `pip install django-paytm`

 Quick start
 -----------